infiniteflight/infiniteflight-docs/get-help/aircraft-rental-passes.md

 Step 1

-: Find the "Get Pro" button will be displayed in the top left hand corner of the [Home Screen](/guide/getting-started-guide/home-user-interface/home-screen), tap it
+: Find the "Get Pro" button, which will be displayed in the top left hand corner of the [Home Screen](/guide/getting-started-guide/home-user-interface/home-screen) and tap it

 Step 2

-: A subscription pop-up will appear, from there, tap "More Plans > Sign in with Infinite Flight"
+: A subscription pop-up will appear.
+From there, tap "More Plans > Sign in with Infinite Flight"